Update on Pittsfield Water and Sewer Services

 The Department of Public Services & Utilities and its employees pride themselves for the continuous and reliable delivery of drinking water and collection of wastewater services, which are critical to daily life and the public health system.
 Due to the Coronavirus (COVID-19) pandemic, the Department is implementing several precautionary measures to protect the health and safety of essential staff that operate and maintain the public drinking water supply and wastewater collection systems.
 These actions are intended to mitigate potential exposure to our employees and residents and maintain continuity of operations.

-In-person and Non-Essential Services Suspended
+In-person Services Reduced

 - In-person payments at department offices on 100 North St